clementboloch/OCR_P13/docs/project_deployment.rst

 Project Deployment and Management Procedures
 ============================================

 The project API deployment and management procedures are outlined through a combination of the Continuous Integration/Continuous Deployment (CI/CD) pipeline, Docker containerization, and deployment to Render.
-Here's a summary of the procedures based on the provided workspace information:

 CI/CD Pipeline
 --------------